Need a hand working out the story? We can't exactly blame you, so this character guide should prove useful.

 - "Heaven Smiles . . . they're horrible.
 Anonymous, infinite in number, and

 always showing up . . . everyone's scared of them.
 But what if you see a familiar face

 among them?
 A roommate, an old lover, someone you work with, ready to suicide-bomb along with the rest . . . wouldn't that be more truly horrific?"

-A writer for the magazine "Spreading the Truth." three articles are included: One where he interviews a man who worked for Kun Lan, one about the seldom-talked about Ishizaka Corporation, and one about Ulmeyda's First Life, Inc. He dies in a car crash after the last one.
+A writer for the magazine "Spreading the Truth". three articles are included: One where he interviews a man who worked for Kun Lan, one about the seldom-talked about Ishizaka Corporation, and one about Ulmeyda's First Life, Inc. He dies under mysterious circumstances after the last one.

 An unnamed scientist interviewed by Foley and given this alias.
 He reveals he and two other men worked with Kun Lan and was responsible for the more complex Smile types.
 The three were turned into Potential Heaven Smiles, meaning that they are slowly becoming Smiles.
 The process is complete by the end of the interview, and he becomes a Smile.